cshenry/cookiecutter-henrylab/docs/guide.md

   substitutions:
     HLC: "*Henry Lab Cookiecutter*"
 ---

 # User Guide

 This is the user guide
-for the [uv hypermodern python cookiecutter][uv hypermodern python cookiecutter], a Python template based on the [Hypermodern Python][Hypermodern Python] article series.
+for the [uv hypermodern python cookiecutter][uv hypermodern python cookiecutter], a Python template based on the [Hypermodern Python][hypermodern python] article series.

 If you're in a hurry, check out the [quickstart guide](quickstart) and the [tutorials](tutorials).